SamLonneman/os-challenge-wavy-gang/README.md

 ### Wavy Gang - Sam Lonneman, Alana Vanzo, & Pedro Wachtendorff

 ## Experiment 1: Multithreading
 **Background**: The goal of this experiment is to determine whether multithreading is faster than using separate processes for each request.
-Our first working implementation for the milestone can be found on a branch called `milestone`.
-This implementation will serve as our control in this experiment.
+Our first working implementation for the milestone can be found on a branch called [milestone](https://github.com/SamLonneman/os-challenge-wavy-gang/tree/milestone).
+This implementation will serve as the control in this experiment.

 **Hypothesis**: The implementation which uses one thread per request will score higher than the implementation which uses one process per request.
 We hypothesize this due to the assumption that creating a new thread is computationally easier than starting a new process because threads share a process' memory, so less memory will be copied at each step.